Gold Coast Titans: 2007–2008: Laying the foundations

 The club went on to hit top place on the NRL ladder for the first time after round 6.
 They managed to maintain top spot on the ladder all the way until round 11, when a loss to Wests Tigers saw them forfeit top spot to the Sydney Roosters, who led in points differential.
 At the conclusion of Round 14, the Titans were equal first on points, fourth on points differential, employing a perfect home record for inspiration.
 Despite facing a tough home stretch, the Titans placed admirably in their pursuit of an inaugural finals campaign.

 One of the Titans' strongest points in 2008 was the form of halfback Scott Prince, who earned selection for State of Origin.
-However early in Game 3, his arm was broken, putting him on the sideline for the season.
+However, early in Game 3, his arm was broken, putting him on the sideline for the season.
 Subsequently, the Titans lost four straight games.

 They finished their season at 13th on the NRL ladder.

-This year their turnover increased to $22 million and the club posted a $1.5m profit.
+This year their turnover increased to $22 million and the club posted a $1.5 million profit.

 2009–2010: First finals appearance

 The Titans secured four new signings for the 2009 season in Sam Tagataese, Matthew White, Jackson Nicolau and Raiders speedster William Zillman.

 Similar to the Titans previous seasons, they find themselves on top of the competition ladder after six rounds sitting on ten premiership points alongside their rivals the Brisbane Broncos.
 Early victories against the Canterbury Bulldogs and the Melbourne Storm away from home without skipper Scott Prince, silenced many of their critics who believed they could not win away from the holiday strip or without their veteran halfback.

 Many of the Titans NYC side made their debut and turned into regular first-graders, such as Esi Tonga, David Mead and Kevin Gordon.
 Kayne Lawton, Bodene Thompson and Selasi Berdie also made their NRL debut.

-The club's most successful season so far saw them finish in 3rd position, which was in 2009.
-They were 2 points behind the competition front-runners St. George Illawarra Dragons and the Canterbury Bulldogs.
+The club's most successful season so far saw them finish in third position, which was in 2009.
+They were two points behind the competition front-runners St. George Illawarra Dragons and the Canterbury-Bankstown Bulldogs.
 In the 2009 finals series, they lost their qualifying final 40–32 against the Brisbane Broncos, then lost the semi-final 27–2 against the Parramatta Eels.